PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 legacy lowerer names are delegating wrappers, while graph mutation and constant-vector access use the canonical `core/model_ir_utils.py` helpers.

+The BatchMatMul rewrite executes through `run_boundary_input_batchmatmul_cleanup`, registered as `layout.boundary_input_batchmatmul` in `LAYOUT_PLAN`.
+Its shared candidate matcher proves the boundary permutation, exclusive model-input adapter, and BatchMatMul-only fan-out before a transaction is opened.
+Input rewiring and Transpose removal update one `ModelIRGraphIndex` differentially, while unused adapter tensors are removed from the shared `LayoutState`.
+The four production retry positions remain separate and in their original order so intervening layout rewrites can expose a later candidate.

 Generic input-boundary passthrough folding lives in `passes/input_passthrough_layout.py`.
 It moves strictly linear chains of layout-agnostic unary and constant-side binary operations across a synthetic